Logeswaran123/Leveling-up-Leet/README.md

 This technique of storing the value of subproblems is called <i><b>memoization</b></i>.
 By saving the values in the array, we save time for computations of sub-problems we have already come across.

+Dynamic programming by memoization is a top-down approach to dynamic programming.
+By reversing the direction in which the algorithm works i.e. by starting from the base case and working towards the solution, we can also implement dynamic programming in a bottom-up manner.

+Dynamic programming is mostly applied to recursive algorithms.
+This is not a coincidence, most optimization problems require recursion and dynamic programming is used for optimization.

+But not all problems that use recursion can use Dynamic Programming.
+Unless there is a presence of overlapping subproblems like in the fibonacci sequence problem, a recursion can only reach the solution using a divide and conquer approach.

+That is the reason why a recursive algorithm like Merge Sort cannot use Dynamic Programming, because the subproblems are not overlapping in any way.

 ---

 ## Problems